RoniSeppala/Advanced-Web-Applications-2024-Course-Project/README.md

 ## Installation guidelines

 This program can be accessed through a few ways.
-1. Mirror the GitHub onto your local machine and run "npm run dev:client" and "npm run dev:server" from the root folder and from different terminals
+1. Mirror the GitHub onto your local machine and run "npm run dev:client" and "npm run dev:server" from the root folder and from different terminals, though with this method google login and x login will not work as the keys will be missing

 ## How to use
 ### Login and Register